intel/appframework/ui/README.md

 * To add divs to the content, simply set the class to "panel".
 This is a special css class that we search for at startup.

-* jq.scroller is added automatically, along with jq.selectBox, jq.password, and jq.css3animate.
+* jq.scroller is added automatically, along with jq.selectBox, jq.passwordBox, and jq.css3animate.

 * Linking to pages - You can link two ways.
 You can link to a file by setting the URL, which will load via AJAX.
 Or you can set the href property to "#div_id"
 ``` html